 The smart speaker market is growing rapidly, with market revenue projections of 35.5 billion in the next 5 years.
 These devices, such as the Amazon Echo or Google Home, allow customers to order something without ever having to look at a screen.
 Additionally, retailers are turning away from the use of face-to-face customer support and instead are leveraging chatbots and virtual assistants to guide users through their online shopping experience.
 As these trends continue to grow, retailers will need to consider how they can optimize their strategies to meet customers where they are.

 2020 has brought rapid, unprecedented change across the retail industry, potentially changing the way customers shop moving forward.
 Retail marketers must be prepared to adapt to these changes and the resulting trends in the coming year if they want to maintain a competitive edge in the 2021 marketplace.
-Although a soundproof strategy is central to properly executing these retail trends, it’s important to ensure your organization has good data intelligence, high data quality, and a centralized location to store and analyze data.
+Although a soundproof strategy is central to properly executing these retail trends, it’s important to ensure your organization has good data intelligence, high data quality, and a centralized marketing measurement platform location to store and analyze data.
 With the right tools, expertise, and processes, retailers can ensure they’re staying competitive in a constantly shifting marketing landscape.